 Flying Goat Cellars is a study in contrasts.
 A humorous name and a serious lineup of wines.
 A startup “garagista” mode and 40 years of winemaking experience.
 A caricature of a leaping goat on a heavy and premium wine bottle.
 A mission of merriment and a dedicated commitment to professionalism.

 Norm Yost has a particular passion for Pinot Noir and sparkling wine.
 He launched Flying Goat Cellars specializing in vineyard designated Pinots from Santa Barbara County in 2000.
 Later Norm courted Kate Griffith with his first release of Goat Bubbles (2005 Rosé).
 We don’t know if it was the bubbles or the winemaker’s charm but it culminated in a marriage and a family of wines.
-Now Kate has been a partner in the business for a decade.
+Kate has been a partner in the business since 2010.

 Flying Goat Cellars produces about 2,500 cases a year and includes three labels: Flying Goat, Goat Bubbles and YNOT.
 Flying Goat focuses on vineyard designated Pinot Noirs and Pinot Gris from Sta.
 Rita Hills AVA and Santa Maria Valley AVA.
 Goat Bubbles offers five méthode champenoise sparkling wines: Rosé, Blanc de Blancs, Blanc de Noirs, Crémant and Brut Cuvée.
-YNOT is Pinot Noir blended from the finest of Santa Barbara County vineyards.
+YNOT offers both a Pinot Noir and a Chardonnay from the finest of Santa Barbara County vineyards.

 For a full history of our vintages, wines and accolades click here.